BSims623/salon/salon_appointment_scheduler/README.md

 This is a freeCodeCamp project.
-In this project you create a salon database then a script.
+In this project one creates a salon database using PostgreSQL then a Bash script.
 When the script is ran it will prompt the user to schedule a salon appointment.
-It will read the user input into variables and insert the data into database.
+It will read the user input into variables and insert the data into the database.